 Non-commercial vessels

-Non-commercial vessels arriving in Australian territorial seas will have the option to submit a non-commercial vessel pre-arrival report (NCV PAR).
-If the non-commercial vessel operator submits an NCV PAR, questions relating to the biofouling management practices on the vessel must be answered.

-The responses provided in the NCV PAR will inform the department's policies for management of biosecurity risks associated with biofouling on non-commercial vessels.
-Biosecurity officers will continue to assess the level of biosecurity risk associated with biofouling on arrival and may take necessary actions to address these risks.

-For more information relating to non-commercial vessels arriving in Australia see Biofouling in Australia.
+For information relating to biofouling management for non-commercial vessels arriving in Australia see the Australian biofouling management requirements for non-commercial vessels.

 Verification on arrival

 The department conducts verification inspections to ensure proactive biofouling management options recorded in the pre-arrival report have been implemented.
 Biosecurity officers may ask questions and inspect documents to confirm the effectiveness of the management practices.
 If the department determines that the vessel’s biofouling has not been managed in accordance with these requirements, a further detailed biofouling assessment will be conducted.
 This will require vessel operators to provide information on biofouling management actions for biosecurity officers to assess the biofouling related biosecurity risk the vessel presents.